gregrickaby/nextjs-github-pages/README.md

 ---

-## Configure Github Repository
+## Configure GitHub Repository

-Next you need to configure Github for automated deployments via Github Actions.
+Next you need to configure Github for automated deployments via GitHub Actions.

-### Enable Github Pages
+### Enable GitHub Pages

 The following settings use the [Github Action Deploy Pages](https://github.com/actions/deploy-pages) to deploy.
 I prefer this workflow because you don't need to generate SSH keys or use a personal access token.

 1. Go to your repository's **Settings** tab
 2. Click "Pages" in the sidebar
-3. Under "Build and Deployment", select "Github Actions" as the source:
+3. Under "Build and Deployment", select "GitHub Actions" as the source:

 ![screenshot of github pages settings](https://github.com/gregrickaby/nextjs-github-pages/assets/200280/a5f757c3-f515-4ca2-aadf-d2979c2c3bf5)

-### Setup Github Action
+### Setup GitHub Action

 This is where the magic happens!
 This [workflow file](https://github.com/gregrickaby/nextjs-github-pages/blob/main/.github/workflows/deploy.yml) will automatically build and deploy the app when you push to the `main` branch.